Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Biases: Mischaracterizing eccentric binaries with parameter estimation

-where $\chi_\text{1z}$ and $\chi_\text{2z}$ are the components of the two spin vectors in the direction of the angular momentum vector.
+We inject an aligned-spin eccentric signal using the waveform model \textsc{TEOBResumS} \cite{Nagar:2018zoe} and recover in four configurations: quasi-circular aligned spin (AS), eccentric aligned spin (e-AS), eccentric non-spinning (e-NS), and quasi-circular precessing spin (PS).
+For the first three cases (AS, e-AS, and e-NS) we have used the waveform model \textsc{TaylorF2Ecc} for recovery, whereas for the last case (PS), we have used \textsc{IMRPhenomXP}.
+Since \textsc{TaylorF2Ecc} is an inspiral-only waveform, we truncate the likelihood calculation at $110$~Hz in accordance with the choice of total mass as described above.
+As above, the total mass is $35$ M$_\odot$, and here we choose to inject signals with mass ratios $q=1.25, 2, 3$.
+The injected spin magnitudes are $\chi_\text{1z} = \chi_\text{2z} = 0.3 = \chi_\text{eff}$.
 The eccentric injections have $e_{20}=0.1$, consistent with injections in earlier sections, with the eccentricity defined at the orbit-averaged frequency of $20$ Hz \cite{TEOBResumS:bitbucket}.
-The chirp mass posteriors for the above are plotted in the form of violin plots in figure \ref{fig:violin-as-inj}.
+The chirp mass posteriors for the above are plotted in the form of violin plots in Fig.~\ref{fig:violin-as-inj}.
 For arbitrary spin settings, the quasi-circular waveform models are not able to correctly recover the chirp mass of the eccentric injection, whereas the eccentric waveform model with aligned spins does correctly recover the injected value.
 This once again indicates that a quasi-circular precessing waveform model can cause biases in the recovered value of $\mathcal{M}$ if the signal is truly eccentric.
-Further, looking at figures \ref{fig:hist_chip_as_inj} and \ref{fig:corner-ps-q-2-3-as-inj}, we note that the $\chi_p$ posteriors peak at the same value for both eccentric and quasi-circular injections.
+Further, looking at Figs.~\ref{fig:hist_chip_as_inj} and \ref{fig:corner-ps-q-2-3-as-inj}, we note that the $\chi_p$ posteriors peak at the same value for both eccentric and quasi-circular injections.
 This again suggests that an aligned spin eccentric signal when recovered with quasi-circular precessing model does not mimic a spin-precessing signal any more than a quasi-circular aligned-spin injection. \\ \\ We also analyze the same injection with the eccentric waveform model with zero spins (shown as e-NS in the figures).
-In this case, the posteriors for both the quasi-circular and eccentric injections are biased towards lower masses than injected.
-A positively-aligned-spin system has more cycles compared to its non-spinning counterpart, which is also the case for lower-mass systems.
-Thus, when an aligned-spin signal is recovered using a non-spinning waveform model, it is naturally biased towards lower masses\footnote{We note here that this bias in the chirp mass also causes bias in the eccentricity posterior, resulting in a higher value of eccentricity due to negative correlation with chirp mass.
+In this case, the posteriors for both the quasi-circular and eccentric injections are biased toward lower masses than injected.
+A positively aligned-spin system has more cycles compared to its non-spinning counterpart, which is also the case for lower-mass systems.
+Thus, when an aligned-spin signal is recovered using a non-spinning waveform model, it is naturally biased toward lower masses\footnote{We note here that this bias in the chirp mass also causes bias in the eccentricity posterior, resulting in a higher value of eccentricity due to negative correlation with chirp mass.
 This can result in posteriors peaking at non-zero values of eccentricities when an aligned spin quasi-circular signal is analyzed with non-spinning eccentric model.}.
 Hence, a system which is eccentric and spinning (aligned) may be recovered with a positive bias in chirp mass when eccentricity is ignored, and a negative bias when the spins are ignored.
-Again, we provide the eccentricity posteriors in Fig \ref{fig:ecc_as_inj_q_1.25_2_3} as well as in the form of corner plots along with $\mathcal{M}$, $q$, and $\chi_\text{eff}$ parameters in figure \ref{fig:corner-as-ecc} of Appendix \ref{appendix:ecc_corner}.
-Looking at figure \ref{fig:corner-as-ecc}, there is both a clear correlation between $e_{20}$ and $\mathcal{M}$, and a mild correlation between $\chi_\text{eff}$ and $e_{20}$, consistent with the findings of \citet{OShea:2021ugg}.
-Also, as in Section \ref{subsec:non-spin-inj}, we find that the Bayes factors ($\mathcal{B}_{E/C}$) for $q=1.25$, $2$, and $3$ are not high enough to indicate a clear preference for either the quasi-circular or eccentric waveform model for any injection.
+Again, we provide the eccentricity posteriors in Fig.~\ref{fig:ecc_as_inj_q_1.25_2_3} as well as in the form of corner plots along with $\mathcal{M}$, $q$, and $\chi_\text{eff}$ parameters in Fig.~\ref{fig:corner-as-ecc} of Appendix \ref{appendix:ecc_corner}.
+Looking at Fig.~\ref{fig:corner-as-ecc}, there is both a clear correlation between $e_{20}$ and $\mathcal{M}$, and a mild correlation between $\chi_\text{eff}$ and $e_{20}$, consistent with the findings of \citet{OShea:2021faf}.
+Also, as in Sec.~\ref{subsec:non-spin-inj}, we find that the Bayes factors ($\mathcal{B}_{E/C}$) for $q=1.25$, $2$, and $3$ are not high enough to indicate a clear preference for either the quasi-circular or eccentric waveform model for any injection.